bmazzarol/Eon/Eon.Docs/articles/getting-started.md

 }
 ```

-The power of @Eon.Schedule is that new @Eon.Schedule can be built
+The power of <xref:Eon.Schedule> is that new <xref:Eon.Schedule> can be built
-out of simpler @Eon.Schedule.
+out of simpler <xref:Eon.Schedule>.

-Lets create a @Eon.Schedule that runs 10 times, with a linear backoff to a
+Lets create a <xref:Eon.Schedule> that runs 10 times, with a linear backoff to a
-max @Eon.Duration.
+max <xref:Eon.Duration>.

 ```csharp
 Schedule custom = Schedule.Linear(TimeSpan.FromSeconds(1)).Take(10)